Perfect Lemon Ricotta Cheesecake

 • Ready to bake in under 30 minutes: I can have this cheesecake in the oven in about 20 minutes.
 Then I can relax for a few hours before letting it chill overnight.

-• It is so easy and there are just a few ingredients: Actually, I only need six ingredients to make this delicious creamy dessert.
-Most of them I usually already have in my kitchen.
+• It is so easy to make with just a few ingredients.
+Actually, I only need six ingredients to make this delicious creamy dessert.
+I usually already have most of them in my kitchen.

 • It serves 10 people: Since it serves so many people and looks so beautiful, I like to have it for parties and family gatherings.
-If not, I can always freeze leftovers because they will last for up to three months if I wrap them in plastic and put them in a freezer-safe container.
+If not, I can always freeze leftovers; they will last up to three months if I wrap them in plastic and put them in a freezer-safe container.

 What you will need